PSCLab-ASU/OpenICS/+TVAL3/README.md

   * Default: true
 * **consist_mu** - Whether mu should be scaled along with A and b.
   * Default: false
 * **mu0** - The initial value of mu.
 Defaults to mu.
-Set much lower than mu to trigger the 'continuation scheme,' which increases the number of iterations and should increase convergence.
+Set much lower than mu to trigger the 'continuation scheme,' which increases the number of iterations and could increase convergence.
   * Default: mu
 * **beta0** - The initial value of beta.
 Defaults to beta.
-Set much lower than beta to trigger the 'continuation scheme,' which increases the number of iterations and should increase convergence.
+Set much lower than beta to trigger the 'continuation scheme,' which increases the number of iterations and could increase convergence.
   * Default: beta
 * **rate_ctn** - The continuation rate of the penalty parameters.
   * Default: 2